 However, too much sodium is bad for you.
-It changes the balance of water in your body.
-This means that you have extra water in your blood and your heart has to work harder to remove the water.
-This can lead to high blood pressure and increase your risk of heart disease and stroke.
+It increases the amount of water in your blood.
+This means that there is a higher volume of blood in your body, and it is more diluted.
+In order to move enough oxygen and nutrients to the rest of your body, your heart has to beat harder.

+This leads to high blood pressure and a greater risk of heart complications.